iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 For those who need higher accuracy than can currently be achieved with nanopore data, poligraph polishing with illumina data offers accuracies of up to 99.9% extremely rapidly.
 Both miniasm and PBcR did a decent job of reconstructing plasmids in the K. pneumoniae dataset, which we thought might be challenging as we knew there was a transposon there in 2 copies, one on each of two of the plasmids.

 However, one thing we do notice is that unlike the K12 long-term cultured sample, none of the assemblers succeeded in assembling the two clinical samples into a single contig.
+[Edit: added 22nd December: for the Klebsiella example this could be due to only having 22x of coverage, but for the E. coli sample we had 110x]

 Some things we plan to do: